doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/classic_tourney.md

 Time Limit for each game is decided by the organizer of the tournament.
 Rule questions and other instances involving tournament official interaction stops the clock.
 Semi-finals and the final games should never be terminated because of overtime.

 Players should be warned when there are 15, 10 and 5 minutes remaining.
-If a game is not completed by the decided time limits, the game immediately ends after the current players turn and the player with the most Promotion Points wins.
+If a game is not completed by the decided time limits, the game immediately ends after the current player's turn and the player with the most Promotion Points wins.
 In the event of a tie, the tied player with the most warriors in play is declared the winner (DOUBLE DUTY warriors do not count).
 If the tied players have an equal number of warriors in play, the tied players continue playing until each has completed three more full turns.

 **Collection, Playing Deck and Side Bar**

 Before the tournament begins, each player must present a list with all the cards in his Collection to the Referee.
 The Collection must consist of at least 60 cards (no upper limit).

 The Collection must be divided into a Playing Deck (at least 60 cards; no upper limit) and a Side Bar (**exactly** 25 cards).
-If you dont wish to have a Side Bar, your entire Collection is your Playing Deck, and must remain your Playing Deck throughout the tournament.
+If you don't wish to have a Side Bar, your entire Collection is your Playing Deck, and must remain your Playing Deck throughout the tournament.

 All participating players must have at least 5 warriors in their Playing Deck.